 - Kumano Kodo - Kyoto to Osaka Self Guided Walking Holiday

 - Self guided village to village walk on the Kumano Kodo trail to the Kumano shrines on the Kii Peninsula.
-Walk the 11th century Kumano Kodo pilgrim’s trail through rural Japan to the three grand shrines of Kumano.
-Walking from village to village, staying in authentic Japanese lodgings each night you will experience the Japan of your imagination....
+Walk the 11th century Kumano Kodo pilgrim’s trail through rural Japan , staying overnight in traditional Japanese minshuku and ryokan.
+To complete your experience of Japan your trip begins with two nights in Kyoto, and finishes with a night...
 Read more

 - Japan - Wandel- en Cultuurrondreis